xlwings/xlwings/docs/remote_interpreter.rst

 The application expects you to set a unique ``XLWINGS_API_KEY`` as environment variable in order to protect your application from unauthorized access.
 If you don't set an environment variable, it will use ``DEVELOPMENT`` as the api key (only use this for quick tests and never for production!).

 To run this server locally, run ``python main.py``.
-Now, to make this accessible from Google sheets or Excel on the web, you need to expose your local server securely to the internet.
+Now, to make this accessible from Google Sheets or Excel on the web, you need to expose your local server securely to the internet.
 There are many free and paid services available to help you do this.
 One of the more popular ones is `ngrok <https://ngrok.com/>`_ whose free version will do the trick:

 * `ngrok Installation <https://ngrok.com/download>`_
 * `ngrok Tutorial <https://ngrok.com/docs>`_

-For a list of alternatives, see https://github.com/anderspitman/awesome-tunneling.
+For a list of ngrok alternatives, see `Awesome Tunneling <https://github.com/anderspitman/awesome-tunneling>`_.

 For the sake of this tutorial, let's assume you've installed ngrok, in which case you would run the following on your Terminal/Command Prompt to expose your local server to the public internet::